 Likewise, if your code is solid, and ready for production use, tell people that too.
 If it's ready to carry the load and be really useful, we want people using it and getting value from it!

 While you're at it, set up an automated CI build, and publish that with a widget.
-Travis CI is a good and easy place to start.
+GitHub Actions is a good and easy place to start.

 - add a